Updated February 2020. Looking for a grill brush for your porcelain grates? You’re in the right place!

 A simple, yet useful product that will handle all your cleaning needs and keep your grill in optimal condition.
 I like the stiff nylon bristles.
 They are sturdy enough to remove the carbon build-up from your last barbecue while still being soft enough to maintain the integrity of the porcelain coating.

-The “cool clean” technology lets you clean while the grill is cold, which essential when cleaning with nylon.
+This brush is designed to clean while the grill is cold, which is essential when cleaning with nylon.
 Do not use this brush if the grill is still hot.
 Use this with a biodegradable grill cleaner and the clean up should be easy enough.

 Includes a tool hook that can help lift the hot grid and can also be hung up and stored with other tools easily.